 Public Water System Inspections

-Sanitary Surveys- A sanitary survey is a complete review of the water system to identify deficiencies and make recommendations for system improvements.
+Sanitary Surveys - A sanitary survey is a complete review of the water system to identify deficiencies and make recommendations for system improvements.
 The sanitary survey is also a chance for the public water system operators to ask questions and learn about other requirements.
 Inspections are the responsibility of the public water system but the Drinking Water Program provides this service.
-About 2,200 public water systems are inspected every three to five years.

-Watershed Inspections – Field Inspectors and the Compliance Officers conduct yearly watershed inspections of all surface water systems that have a filtration wavier.
+Watershed Inspections - Field Inspectors and the Compliance Officers conduct yearly watershed inspections of all surface water systems that have a filtration waiver.

 SRF Project Management - Four Field Engineers also serve as Project Managers for the State Revolving Loan Fund (SRF) projects.
 This includes design review and construction inspection.

-If you have questions about your public water system or private well, please contact Field and Technical Services at (207) 287-5685.
+If you have questions about your public water system or private well, please contact your Field Inspector.